-Report/Recommendation Remaining Potential Monetary Benefits Type of Potential Monetary Benefits Date Recommended Principal Action Office ODIG-2020-060, Audit of Contract Costs for lurricane Recovery Efforts at Navy Installations (FOUO) Recommendation B.2.b: The DoD OIG ecommended that the Commander of Naval acilities Engineering Command Mid-Atlantic equire the contracting officer to request a refund r a price adjustment for the excess payment dentified for Recommendation B.2.a, which ould include the million we identified (FOUO) Questioned Costs 2/12/2020 Department o the Navy DODIG-2019-038, Follow-up of Delinquent Medical Service Account Audits Recommendation A.3.a: The DoD OIG Recommended that the Surgeon General of J.S.
-Navy Bureau of Medicine and Surgery Require Naval Medical Center Portsmouth Difform Business Office personnel to review and Process the 18,898 billable accounts, valued at Recounts are included in the medical treatment Counts daily reviews. \$2,400,000 Funds Put to Better Use 12/19/2018 Department o the Navy OODIG-2019-108, Audit of the DoD's Management of the Third Party Collection Program for Medical Claims Recommendation 3.b: The DoD OIG recommended that the Commander of Naval Medical Center an Diego review all outstanding third party laims that are delinquent for more than 120 days to determine which claims are eligible for transfer to the Treasury Cross-Servicing Program or local udge Advocate office, and transfer all eligible laims for collection assistance. \$1,845,005 Funds Put to Better Use 9/16/2019 Department o the Navy
+Report/Recommendation Remaining Potential Monetary Benefits Type of Potential Monetary Benefits Date Recommended Principal Action Office ODIG-2020-060, Audit of Contract Costs for Aurricane Recovery Efforts at Navy Installations FOUO) Recommendation B.2.b: The DoD OIG ecommended that the Commander of Naval acilities Engineering Command Mid-Atlantic equire the contracting officer to request a refund or a price adjustment for the excess payment dentified for Recommendation B.2.a, which ould include the million we identified (FOUO) Questioned Costs 2/12/2020 Department of the Navy DODIG-2019-038, Follow-up of Delinquent Medical Service Account Audits Recommendation A.3.a: The DoD OIG ecommended that the Surgeon General of J.S.
+Navy Bureau of Medicine and Surgery equire Naval Medical Center Portsmouth Uniform Business Office personnel to review and process the 18,898 billable accounts, valued at i2.4 million, and determine whether all billable iccounts are included in the medical treatment acility's daily reviews. \$2,400,000 Funds Put to Better Use 12/19/2018 Department of the Navy DODIG-2019-108, Audit of the DoD's Management of the Third Party Collection Program for Medical Claims Recommendation 3.b: The DoD OIG recommended hat the Commander of Naval Medical Center tan Diego review all outstanding third party laims that are delinquent for more than 120 days o determine which claims are eligible for transfer o the Treasury Cross-Servicing Program or local udge Advocate office, and transfer all eligible laims for collection assistance. \$1,845,005 Funds Put to Better Use 9/16/2019 Department of the Navy